 - Allows configurability in one device.

 - May have both NPN/PNP selection or NO/NC selection

 - Allows the user to stock one part for numerous applications

-Shielded and unshielded sensors are also referred to as embeddable and non-embeddable.
-Unshielded sensors allow longer sensing distances but the sensor face must protrude from the mounting substrate.
-Shielded sensors can be flush mounted.
+Flush and non-flush sensors are also referred to as embeddable and non-embeddable.
+Non-flush sensors allow longer sensing distances but the sensor face must protrude from the mounting substrate.

 Proximity sensors are usually offered with either an attached “axial” cable or a quick-disconnect (Q/D).
 Both connection types offer a high degree of ingress protection, typically IP65 or higher.